sherry68/Fraud_Detection/README.md

 # Fraud_Detection

 This project aims to design a model to detect anomalies in credit card transaction data.
-The data is sourced from Kaggle.
+The data is public on Kaggle: Credit Card Fraud Detection.

 Anomaly detection model training faces a problem that anomalies in orignal dataset usually takes up little proportion, resulting in insufficient positive data for the model to learn and unsatisfying model performance.
 In this project, I used undersampling and oversampling to deal with this problem and compared their outcomes.